 Residents of the Tana Delta share on ‘Why Peace’

 The Una Hakika project, a partnership between The Sentinel Project and iHub, focuses on creating an information system in which crowdsourced data is used to map the origins and flow of misinformation within the Tana Delta while also testing the effectiveness of countermeasures in order to reduce the influence of misinformation.

 The Sentinel Project team has been on the ground in the Tana Delta training volunteer community ambassadors who will play a crucial part in the humanitarian communication network.
 Part of the training process entailed eliciting their thoughts on what peace-building means to them.
 Powerful statements were shared.
 You can check them out below.

 During our Una Hakika community ambassador training sessions we hold a discussion entitled “Why Peace?” in which participants explain what the peace building process means to them.
-These are some their responses:

 “For me peace is everything.
 Without it how can I achieve my goals?
 It is my first priority.” -Muhammed Komar